AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **Is there a risk of data loss?**

     The database will be dumped from the legacy datacenter and restored in Public Cloud (AWS).
-When restarted on the new data center, the application will resume from the exact state it was before shutdown.
+When restarted on the new data center, the application will resume from the exact state it was before the migration.
 Users won’t see any difference, except that some scheduled tasks will have been delayed.

 * **Are there any differences in the size of the package between the Legacy data center and the Public Cloud?**

-    We are provisioning in Public Cloud (AWS) with new package definitions based on current database size, disk size etc. For example, if a customer has one Application server in legacy Data Centers, they can can two Application servers in Public Cloud (AWS) based on package definitions.
+    We are provisioning in Public Cloud (AWS) with new package definitions based on current database size, disk size etc. For example, if a customer has one Application server in legacy Data Centers, they can have two Application servers in Public Cloud (AWS) based on package definitions.

 * **Is the build number or Campaign version going to change?**